triangledirt/obj/README.md

 ### model

-model lets you grow a population of objects inside a self-partitioning geography
+model lets you grow a population of objects inside a self-partitioning geography—an obj model is like a zoo where objects interact conversationally to produce new objects following your fitness function

-you can then pull objects out of the model and use them to solve your problem
+you insert objects into the model—define a fitness function—then pull the best objects out of the model and use them to solve your problem

+model is a cultural evolutionary system (or a genetic algorithm with inherent organic partitioning)

 read more about [model](MODEL.md)